-Greek Silver Work.-Among the Greek silver vases, which are distinguished by the simple refinement of their shapes, and the delicately chased ornaments, note a silver vase from Athens, and a cup from Chalkè, near Rhodes.
-A two-handled cup, with a finely-chased internal pattern, is said to have been found at Boscoreale (near Pompeii), but it has the character of Greek work.
-A silver pin, from Argolis, is dedicated to the goddess Hera, with the archaic inscription, Tâs Βήρας ("Ηρας): 'I am Hera's.'
+Greek Silver Work.-Among the Greek silver vases, which are distinguished by the simple refinement of their shapes, and the delicately chased ornaments, note a silver vase from Athens, and a two-handled cup from Chalkè, near Rhodes.
+Another two-handled cup, with a finely-chased internal pattern, is said to have been found at Boscoreale (near Pompeii), but it has the character of Greek work.
+A silver pin, from Argolis, is dedicated to the goddess Hera, with the archaic inscription, Tâs $\exists \eta \rho as$ ("H ρas): 'I am Hera's.'